 - Never look at it again – or at least as rarely as possible until you stop saving and start using your investment returns.

 Most people, though, will let the opportunity passive investing offers pass them by.
 Realistically very few actually manage to grab it, but „forgotten“ portfolios frequently are the best long-term performers at major brokers.
-People, who are uninterested in their personal finance, just won´t implement a recipe like that, they consider it too risky and they are more likely to squander half their returns on fees in annuities, life insurance or similar „safe“ products, which will lead to a vastly inferior outcome.
+People, who are uninterested in their personal finance, just won´t implement a recipe like that, they consider it too risky and they are more likely to squander half their returns on fees in annuities, life insurance or similar „safe“ products, which will likely lead to a vastly inferior outcome.

 Everyone with even a passing interest in his investments is unlikely to be able to keep himself from taking a peek and begin to meddle at the worst possible time.